Verdier specialization and restrictions of Hodge modules

 This has a structure of $\D_X\otimes_{\C}\C[t,t^{-1}]\langle\dd_t\rangle$-module, and is identified with the pull-back of $M$ by the projection $q\co\Xt^*\tos X$.
 We have a canonical isomorphism as $\D_X\otimes_{\C}\C[t]\langle\dd_t\rangle$-modules \htt{1.2.1}{}

 Here $j\co\Xt^*\tos\Xt$, $\rho\co\Xt\tos X$ are natural affine morphisms, and $\rho_*$, $j_*$ are direct images as Zariski sheaves.
-Note that the direct image $j_*$ for $\D$-modules is given by the sheaf-theoretic direct image since $j$ is an open immersion. \sk Let $V$ be the $V$-filtration of Kashiwara \cite{Ka} and Malgrange \cite{Ma} indexed by $\Q$ on $M$ along $Z$ and on $j_*q^*M$ along $T_ZX\eq p^{-1}(0)$.
+Note that the direct image $j_*$ as $\D$-modules is given by the sheaf-theoretic direct image, since $j$ is an open immersion. \sk Let $V$ be the $V$-filtration of Kashiwara \cite{Ka} and Malgrange \cite{Ma} indexed by $\Q$ (instead of $\Z$) on $M$ along $Z$ and on $j_*q^*M$ along $T_ZX\eq p^{-1}(0)$.
 The {\it Verdier specialization\1} $\Sp_ZM$ of $M$ along $Z$ is defined by \htt{1.2.2}{}

 By (1.2.1{1.2.1}) its sheaf-theoretic direct image by the {\it affine\1} morphism $\rho$ is expressed as \htt{1.2.3}{}